HydJing/terraform-azure/README.md

 ssh-keygen -t rsa
 ```

-with same path but different file name.
+with same path but use different file name to identify the keys.

+Rename file `terraform.tfvars.example` to `terraform.tfvars` and update variables for Windows local user folder name.

 ---

-### Installation
+### Terraform Commands

-Step-by-step guide to get your development environment running.
+Some helpful Terraform commands

 0.  **Terraform format the syntax:**
     ```bash